 The Anatomy of an Auto Leasing Cycle - By the numbers

-3-5 years later when leases expire, residual values start dropping dramatically because of a glut of 3 to 5-year-old used cars.
-Lessees make the smart economic decision and stop buying out residuals.
+7. 3-5 years later when leases expire, residual values start dropping dramatically because of a glut of 3 to 5-year-old used cars.
+Lessees make smart economic decisions and stop buying out residuals.
 Cars get returned to lessors en masse.
-Cyclical auto demand is now at the peak, but demand is being hurt by falling auto values and tightening credit;
+Cyclical auto demand is now at its peak, but demand is being hurt by falling auto values and tightening credit;

 (1) Experian, State of the Automotive Finance Market Q2 2021

 (2) The definition of "precision" and "accuracy" are often confused.
 There are subtle but important differences.
 The following graphic is my favorite way to show the differences.
-“Team B” is the example where an NPV model maybe precise but it lacks accuracy.
+“Team B” is an example where an NPV model may be precise but lacks accuracy.
 There is some bias in the model assumptions driving the lack of accuracy.
 For a more fulsome definition, please see the article Good decision-making and financial services: The surprising impact of bias and noise.
 This article's background section does a nice job explaining the difference.